Are Applied Materials Inc. (NASDAQ:AMAT) Prospects Worsening?

 Is the stock of AMAT attractive?

-In related news, President and CEO, DICKERSON GARY E sold 105,184 shares of the company’s stock in a transaction that recorded on Apr 09.
-The sale was performed at an average price of 140.00, for a total value of 14,725,760.
-As the sale deal closes, the SVP, Semi.
-Products Group, Raja Prabu G. now sold 50,000 shares of the company’s stock, valued at 7,047,500.
-Also, SVP, Engineer., Ops. & Quality, ADDIEGO GINETTO sold 30,000 shares of the company’s stock in a deal that was recorded on Apr 07.
-The shares were price at an average price of 140.12 per share, with a total market value of 4,203,600.
-Following this completion of acquisition, the Director, Iannotti Thomas J now holds 15,000 shares of the company’s stock, valued at 1,979,250.
+In related news, Senior Vice President, CFO, Durn Daniel sold 5,500 shares of the company’s stock in a transaction that recorded on May 03.
+The sale was performed at an average price of 132.96, for a total value of 731,263.
+As the sale deal closes, the President and CEO, DICKERSON GARY E now sold 105,184 shares of the company’s stock, valued at 14,725,760.
+Also, SVP, Semi.
+Products Group, Raja Prabu G. sold 50,000 shares of the company’s stock in a deal that was recorded on Apr 08.
+The shares were price at an average price of 140.95 per share, with a total market value of 7,047,500.
+Following this completion of acquisition, the SVP, Engineer., Ops. & Quality, ADDIEGO GINETTO now holds 30,000 shares of the company’s stock, valued at 4,203,600.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.50%.

 21 out of 26 analysts covering the stock have rated it a Buy, while 3 have maintained a Hold recommendation on Applied Materials Inc..
 0 analysts has assigned a Sell rating on the AMAT stock.
 The 12-month mean consensus price target for the company’s shares has been set at $154.76.